harryziyuhe/amberharrywedding/PLAN.md

 - The preferred image solution is one shared compact but aggressive gradient-based transition behind images rather than padding, per-page tuning, or CSS masking
 - The `Things to Do` page is the only page that should widen beyond the shared editorial column for a desktop map/list experience
 - The map should use free tools only, with `Leaflet` and `CARTO Light` instead of Google Maps or any paid API
+- The RSVP feature should preserve the static site architecture by using a single dynamic page backed by Netlify Functions and Supabase rather than a framework or per-guest routing
+- Secrets must live only in Netlify environment variables and the browser should never receive database service credentials
 - Mobile should hide the `Things to Do` map rather than trying to preserve the desktop split layout
 - `Temecula.png` remains the editorial image on the page even though Temecula is no longer part of the recommendations
 - Existing editorial design assumptions remain in place unless superseded by the FAQ and enhanced venue-detail requirements